Morton remains unbeaten, Lowe homers as Rays top A’s 6-2

-ST. PETERSBURG, Fla.
-(AP) — Charlie Morton remained unbeaten with Tampa Bay, pitching seven shutout innings en route to a 6-2 victory over the Oakland Athletics on Monday night.
+“He’s a huge pickup for this team,” centerfielder Kevin Kiermaier said after making a leaping catch at the wall to rob Oakland’s Jurickson Profar of an extra-base hit and then delivering a two-run homer for a 4-0 lead in the seventh inning.

+“The way Charlie Morton has been going for us all year, the spark and dominance he has brought to the table,” Kiermaier added, “I wanted to make that play for him.”
-Brandon Lowe homered for the third time in two days, snapping a scoreless tie in the sixth inning and helping the Rays take over sole possession of the first place in the AL East with their sixth victory in seven games.

-The New York Yankees, who were rained out at home where they were to play the Mets, slipped a half-game behind in the standings.
+Brandon Lowe homered for the third time in two days, snapping a scoreless tie in the sixth inning and helping the Rays take a half-game lead over Yankees, who were rained out at home where they were to play the Mets.

 Morton (8-0) extended his career-best winning streak to 11 games dating to Aug.
 17, when he was with the Houston Astros.

-The stretch covers 21 starts — 14 of them with Tampa Bay since signing a $30 million, two-year contract in free agency — and is the longest active streak in the major leagues ahead of Milwaukee Davies, who’s 7-0 over his past 14 starts.
+The stretch covers 21 starts — 14 of them with Tampa Bay since signing as a free agent — and is the longest active streak in the major leagues ahead of Milwaukee Davies, who’s 7-0 over his past 14 starts.

-The 35-year-old right-hander allowed two hits — singles to Marcus Semien in the first and third innings — and retired the last 14 batters he faced.
-Outfielders Kevin Kiermaier and Tommy Pham robbed the A’s of potential hits with leaping catches at the wall.
+Morton allowed two hits — singles to Marcus Semien in the first and third innings — and retired the last 14 batters he faced.
+In addition to Kiermaier’s highlight-reel catch, Morton benefited from Tommy Pham also making a leaping catch at the wall in left field.

+“I’m not surprised by it anymore.
+They are awesome,” Morton said of the defensive gems.
+“You get so much confidence in the guys behind you.
+I feel like if a ball is hit really, really hard, you still have a chance with those guys out there.”

-Stephen Piscotty ruined Tampa Bay’s bid for a shutout, driving in Mark Canah with an RBI double and then scoring on Robbie Grossman’s run-scoring single in the ninth.
+Stephen Piscotty ruined Tampa Bay’s bid for a shutout, driving in Mark Canha with an RBI double and then scoring on Robbie Grossman’s run-scoring single in the ninth.

 Lowe, who homered twice in Sunday’s 6-1 win in Boston, hit a two-run shot off Tanner Anderson (0-1), who was promoted from Triple-A Las Vegas to make his debut with Oakland, which acquired him from Pittsburgh last November.